top of page

 Search

-Dispose of mattress, but how?
+Dispose of mattress in Switzerland, but how?

 • Disposing of mattresses is a laborious process.
 To avoid this, many people illegally dump their mattresses on the streets.